 These are the sites that no fan of Frida and Diego (or Mexican art in general) should miss on a visit to Mexico City.

 Frida Kahlo's family home in the southern Coyoacán borough of Mexico City is known as the Casa Azul, or "Blue House" (for reasons that will be obvious to any visitor).
-This is where Frida spent her childhood.
-She returned following her divorce with Diego in 1940, and stayed until the end of her life.
+This was the Kahlo family home where Frida spent her childhood.
+She returned following her divorce with Diego in 1940, and remained until the end of her life in 1954.
 The home has been turned into a museum where visitors can admire many of the rooms in the state they were at the time of Frida's death, decorated in her unique style.

 Londres 247, on the corner of Allende in Coyoacan.
 Open Tuesday to Sunday from 10 am to 5 pm.

-Designed by Mexican architect and painter Juan O'Gorman in 1931, this avant-garde home was actually two separate houses joined by a walkway.
-Frida and Diego lived here between 1934 and 1940, and Rivera returned here to live after Frida's death in 1954.
+Designed by Mexican architect and painter Juan O'Gorman in 1931, this avant-garde home is made up of two separate houses which are joined by a walkway.
+Frida and Diego lived here between 1934 and 1940, and Rivera returned here to live after Frida's death.
 As one of the earliest examples of Mexican functionalist architecture, it is one of the architectural monuments of the area.
 The building houses temporary exhibits and also contains some of Rivera's art as well as some of the couple's personal belongings.

 Diego Rivera 2, corner of Altavista in Colonia San Ángel Inn, Delegacion Álvaro Obregón.
 Open Tuesday to Sunday from 10 am to 6 pm.